 aEquine-Reproduction.com LLC, Wynnewood, OK 73098, USA;

-bDepartment of Veterinary Science, College of Agriculture, University of Kentucky, Lexington, KY 40546, USA
+bDepartment of Veterinary Science, Gluck Equine Research Center, College of Agriculture, Food and Environment, University of Kentucky, Lexington, KY 40546, USA (Retired)

 Equine viral arteritis (EVA) is not a new disease, but one that most breeding farms are either not aware of or do not fully understand.
 The disease often causes near-panic among horse breeders when they initially learn about it.
 To reduce apprehension and concern about EVA, it is important that breeders become more educated about the disease and its potential economic consequences.
 With knowledge will come a greater degree of understanding and awareness of how to control the disease.
 Except for young foals, EVA is typically not fatal in the otherwise healthy individual.
 It does however have the potential to cause a significant, if localized negative economic impact.
 EVA only affects equids and is not a disease of other species, including humans.

 There is often confusion about the abbreviations – “EVA” and “EAV”.
 “EVA” is the abbreviation for the disease – equine viral arteritis – whereas “EAV” is the abbreviation for the causal virus – equine arteritis virus.
 EVA is primarily a viral respiratory infection, and as such is transmitted via the respiratory route through direct contact with an infected individual.
-To a lesser degree it can also be spread indirectly by contact with virus-contaminated tack, breeding shed equipment and even on the hands and clothing of persons handling infective material, such as a case of EVA-related abortion.
+An acutely infected stallion will also shed the virus in its semen and if bred to a mare by natural cover, be capable of transmitting infection concurrently both by the venereal as well as the respiratory route.
+The acutely infected non-pregnant mare can shed EAV for 6-10 days via the reproductive tract and could therefore serve as a source of infection.
+To a lesser degree it can also be spread indirectly by contact with virus-contaminated tack, breeding shed equipment and even on the hands and clothing of persons handling infective material, such as a case of EVA-related abortion, or semen from a carrier stallion.
 It is important for every horse breeder to have a clear understanding of the disease as it has the potential to significantly impact the breeding animal, principally as a cause of contagious abortion and also in giving rise to the carrier state in a variable percentage of infected stallions.
 It is these two outcomes of EAV infection that are the source of greatest misunderstanding and panic among breeders on their first encounter with EVA.

 Reproductively, the repercussions of equine viral arteritis (EVA) can be economically very damaging as unprotected pregnant mares that become infected with the virus are at significant risk of losing their pregnancies, typically within the following 30 days, i.e. either late in the acute phase or early in the convalescent phase of the infection.
 Abortion rates among groups of susceptible mares can vary, but the potential exists for an “abortion storm” to occur with abortion rates as high as 50 to 70 percent.
 Stallions that become infected may continue to harbor the virus in certain of their secondary sex glands long after they have recovered from the acute phase of the infection, and become permanent semen shedders and carriers of the virus.
 As this is a virus rather than a bacterium, there is no known fool-proof means of preventing transmission of EAV in semen – use of antibiotics will not have any effect.
 Additionally, freezing will not destroy the virus.
 Transmission of infection can take place through breeding to a carrier stallion via live cover, or the use of A.I. with raw, fresh cooled or frozen semen.